Vinda (see)

 Vinda was an Ancient city and bishopric in North Africa and is now a Latin Catholic titular see.

 History

 Vinda was a city in the Roman province of Africa proconsularis, near modern Henchir-Bandou in present Tunisia.

 It was important enough to become a suffragan bishopric of the Metropolitan in the provincial capital, Carthage.

+It was occupied by Donatist bishop Reparatus in 411.

 Titular see

 The diocese was nominally restored in 1928 as a Latin Catholic titular see.

-It has had the following incumbents, both of the lowest (episcopal) and intermediary (archiepiscopal) ranks :
+It has had the following incumbents, both of the lowest (episcopal) and intermediary (archiepiscopal) ranks: